 The distance from Delhi to Sangla Valley is 563 km and people cover the road trip from Delhi to Kinnaur in 2 days to reach Sangla.

 Kinnaur Valley is a delight for cool-calm-collected weather!
 Perennially cool, summer months offer the pleasant calm to escape the scorching summer Indian-Heat.
 While in the months of winter in Kinnaur Valley, Sangla witnesses the beauty of exceptional snowfall and heart-warming scenery of snow-capped mountains!

 Winter months in Kinnaur see tonnes of snowfall and Sangla temperature in the negative is a common phenomenon.
 Expect anywhere from -05 oC to -15 oC on a winter trip to Sangla Valley.
 Summer is usually cool and the temperatures usually average between 10-25oC.

-In North India, middle of July till August are monsoon months and it can rain anytime, from mild showers to intense rainfall.
+In North India, the middle of July till August are monsoon months, and it can rain anytime, from mild showers to intense rainfall.
 Kinnaur Valley is not the place where you would like to visit in monsoon.